d-bl/GroundForge-help/docs/snow-mix/index.md

 The intersections of the double ring pairs are in fact compact snowflakes.
 This inspired to explore a mix of snowflakes in general.

-The pair diagram of a six pair snowflake can be interpreted as a thread diagram of a three pair connection.
+The pair diagram of a 6-pair snowflake can be interpreted as a thread diagram of a 3-pair connection.
-Each three pair connection can be composed with a group of two pair stitches.
+Each 3-pair connection can be composed with a group of 2-pair stitches.
-The mixer starts with the last step as building blocks alias recipes for a combination of four snowflakes.
+The mixer starts with the last step as building blocks alias recipes for a combination of 2x2 snowflakes.

 [snow mixer]: /GroundForge/mix4snow/